lmondada/dphil-thesis/content/05_parallel/02_eqsat.md

 every application of this pair of rewrite rules, either both or none of the rewrites are applied.

-Conversely, satisfying the _no-cloning_ principle requires verification that during extraction, terms that share a subterm but correspond to distinct graph rewrites are never selected simultaneously---otherwise, the linear value corresponding to the shared subterm would require cloning to be used twice.
+Conversely, satisfying the _no-cloning_ theorem requires verification that during extraction, terms that share a subterm but correspond to distinct graph rewrites are never selected simultaneously---otherwise, the linear value corresponding to the shared subterm would require cloning to be used twice.

-The no-discard and no-cloning restrictions result in a complex web of `AND` respectively `XOR` relationships between individual terms in the term graph.
+The no-discarding and no-cloning restrictions result in a complex web of `AND` respectively `XOR` relationships between individual terms in the term graph.
 These constraints _could_ be ignored during the exploration phase and then be modelled in the extraction phase by an integer linear programming (ILP) problem.